PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-what-is-slicing.md

 ### Importing the Printer Profile

-The next step is to go to the M3D GitHub Promega repository, in the [Cura Profiles folder](https://github.com/PrintM3D/Promega/tree/devel/Cura%20Profiles) and download the Cura profile for your extruder setup.
+The next step is to go to the M3D GitHub Crane repository, in the [Cura Profiles folder](https://github.com/PrintM3D/Crane/tree/devel/Cura%20Profiles) and download the Cura profile for your extruder setup.
 In order to download the Cura Profile, click on the file in GitHub and then press the Download button as seen in the image below, outline in red.
-This profile contains all kinds of print settings that help the Promega print well.
+This profile contains all kinds of print settings that help the Crane print well.
 You can find and tune these settings through experimentation at a later time.
 For now, this default profile will work well.

 ![](../.gitbook/assets/downloadingcuraprofile.png)